Scott3142/python-programming/site/codelabs/part-5.md

 ball = None
 ```

 The object whose name is Joan Ball is referred to by nobody.
 In other words, the object has become "garbage".
-In the Java programming language the programmer need not worry about the program's memory use.
-From time to time, the automatic garbage collector of the Java language cleans up the objects that have become garbage.
+In the Python programming language the programmer need not worry about the program's memory use.
+From time to time, the automatic garbage collector of the Python language cleans up the objects that have become garbage.
 If the garbage collection did not happen, the garbage objects would reserve a memory location until the end of the program execution.

 Let's see what happens when we try to print a variable that references "nothing" i.e. `None`.